Cloudslab/Serverless_DRL/README.md

-An implementation of the A3C multi-agent algorithm for scaling serverless functions, integrated with a python based simulator for serverless computing
+An implementation of the A3C multi-agent algorithm for scaling serverless functions.
+The algorithm implementation is done on a python based simulator designed for replicating a serverless computing environment.
+The simulator is integrated with Tensorflow and Keras libraries.